Getting to grips with Pignoletto. Part 1.

 A more extensive range of styles in DOCG

-At present, the still wines are harder to find in the UK given the small production.
+At present, most of the still wines are not available in the UK, given the small production.
 However, they’re easy enough to buy directly from the producer or in Bologna.
-As producers expand this category and increasingly look to international markets, we’ll see more of them in future.
-The still wine will become the flagship of Pignoletto.
+As producers expand this category and increasingly look to international markets, the UK may see more of them in future.

-The future of Pignoletto looks to be bright indeed and its growing fast.
-I’m indebted to the members of the Consorzio Vini Colli Bolognesi and the Consorzio Pignoletto Emilia-Romagna.
-A special mention goes out to Dottore Francesco Cavazza Isolani, who is President of both organisations.
+I’m indebted to the members of the Consorzio Vini Colli Bolognesi and the Consorzio Emilia-Romagna.

-In Part 2, the focus will be on Pignoletto producers and wine examples to try, with food matching suggestions.
+In Part 2, the focus will be on producers, with six wine recommendations.

 Location